Merit Financial Group LLC Grows Stake in BlackRock Capital Investment Co. (NASDAQ:BKCC)

 Merit Financial Group LLC increased its stake in BlackRock Capital Investment Co.
 (NASDAQ:BKCC – Get Rating) by 90.0% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 38,000 shares of the asset manager’s stock after acquiring an additional 18,000 shares during the period.
 Merit Financial Group LLC’s holdings in BlackRock Capital Investment were worth $139,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-CIBC Private Wealth Group LLC purchased a new position in shares of BlackRock Capital Investment during the second quarter valued at approximately $37,000.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+CIBC Private Wealth Group LLC purchased a new position in BlackRock Capital Investment in the second quarter worth about $37,000.
 Grove Bank & Trust boosted its position in shares of BlackRock Capital Investment by 42.7% during the second quarter.
 Grove Bank & Trust now owns 41,670 shares of the asset manager’s stock valued at $153,000 after buying an additional 12,469 shares during the period.
 D.A.
 Davidson & CO. boosted its position in shares of BlackRock Capital Investment by 74.4% during the second quarter.
 D.A.
 Davidson & CO. now owns 38,482 shares of the asset manager’s stock valued at $141,000 after buying an additional 16,417 shares during the period.
 Claraphi Advisory Network LLC boosted its position in shares of BlackRock Capital Investment by 12.1% during the second quarter.
 Claraphi Advisory Network LLC now owns 109,469 shares of the asset manager’s stock valued at $402,000 after buying an additional 11,854 shares during the period.
 Finally, Transcend Capital Advisors LLC boosted its position in shares of BlackRock Capital Investment by 4.0% during the second quarter.
 Transcend Capital Advisors LLC now owns 649,621 shares of the asset manager’s stock valued at $2,384,000 after buying an additional 24,790 shares during the period.
 Hedge funds and other institutional investors own 20.19% of the company’s stock.

+Separately, StockNews.com began coverage on BlackRock Capital Investment in a research report on Wednesday, October 12th.
+They set a “hold” rating for the company.

 BlackRock Capital Investment Stock Performance